-Under the operational agreement, the Organization has committed to assume the food operations at the Student Centre including a Booster Juice (opened September 2022) and a grill concept, effective on a date agreed upon by the parties and within 90 days of full opening of all campus food services as approved by Durham College Risk Management.
-As part of this commitment, in 2021, the Organization paid the college \$232,259 (Note 5) from the building fund for the capital equipment located in the hospitality space in the Student Centre.
+Under the operational agreement, the Organization has committed to assume the food operations at the Student Centre including a Booster Juice (opened September 2022) and a grill concept later named Drip Cafe (opened September 2023).
+As part of this commitment, in 2021, the Organization paid the college \$232,259 from the building fund for the capital equipment (note 5) located in the hospitality space in the Student Centre.
 The Organization has also committed \$33,580 to upgrade the Student Centre seating area to better prepare for the physical distancing requirements as a result of COVID-19.
-The Organization has contributed a minimum of \$20,000 for the 2022-2023 academic year to the building fund, as outlined in the Operational Agreement.
+The Organization contributes a minimum of \$20,000 annually to the building fund, as outlined in the Operational Agreement.

 On March 1, 2021, the Organization entered into an rental agreement with Durham College for space in the Student Centre building.
 The Organization has agreed to pay annual rent, including HST, of \$243,750 to Durham College in equal monthly installments.
-Rent includes includes maintenance and repairs of the leased premises by Durham College.
+Rent includes maintenance and repairs of the leased premises by Durham College.
 The rent increased by \$2,373 monthly when the food operations opened in the Student Centre which commenced in September 2022.
 This agreement has expired but rent continues to be paid on a month to month basis with discussions for an extension on-going.